8ta4/say/README.md

 The `read-only.txt` file is just that - read-only.
 While you technically can edit this file, it’s best not to.

-Feel free to make edits in the `read-write.txt` file.
+Feel free to edit the `read-write.txt` file.

 > How do I back up my transcripts?

-You can consider backing up `archive/` directory. `say` gives you the freedom to choose your preferred backup or cloud storage method.
+You can back up the `archive/` directory using your preferred backup or cloud storage method.

 > How do I secure my transcripts?